 Other sources for materials we use in class

 Oregon Leather Co. - leather by the pound for making slipper soles.

 Fiber Trends - pre-cut and pre-punched suede slipper soles (or pads).

 Georgie's Clay Co. - liquid latex for painting on slipper bottoms.

 Uline - 1/4" packing foam for resist material (comes on an 85' roll).

 Biokleen all natural dish soap, olive oil soap - available at food co-ops, natural grocery stores.

 Rug non-slip mat - brand not important, this is just an example.

-Pencil Roving - incorporate into both wet felting and needle felting.
+Pencil Roving - easily felt stripes and lines in both wet felting and needle felting.